-So the news that the former BNZ building on Waterloo Quay is not really that surprising – it has been sitting empty, externally unscathed, for the last two years.
+So the news that the former BNZ building on Waterloo Quay is coming down is perhaps not really that surprising – it has, after all, been sitting empty, externally unscathed, for the last two years.
 But is demolition really the best thing for it?

 There are no doubt many reports floating around the back corridors of power about the state of the building – upon which the insurers have made their decision.
 I’ve not seen any of them, so can’t claim to have any particular knowledge on which to speak.
 But I will say this: its a mighty odd situation when a company pays out to demolish a 9 year old building – practically brand new – that, externally, appears that it has not got even so much as a single scratch on it.